<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 Highest Average Compensation (HAC)

-Retirement income is calculated based on your HAC which is the 36 highest paid consecutive months with TPMG over your entire service period and includes both base pay and annual incentive payment multiplied by your years of credited service.
+Retirement income is calculated based on your HAC, which is the 36 highest paid consecutive months with TPMG over your entire service period and includes both base pay and annual incentive payment multiplied by your years of credited service.

 Full Early Retirement Plan

 The Full Early Retirement Plan gives you the option to begin receiving benefits as early as age 60 without actuarial reduction for payment before age 65.
-To be eligible for this plan, you must be at least age retirement age and have completed 15 years or more of vesting service before your retirement date in your city, your state.*
+To be eligible for this plan, you must be at least retirement age and have completed 15 years or more of vesting service before your retirement date in your city, your state.*

 Credited Service